Is your camper looking for a way to stay connected to camp?

 Each group will have two full-time counselors, and both will attend every meeting.
 Counselors are already well-trained in Success Counseling and other educational models, but they have received additional training and education, including content in online safety and online group management.
 Additionally, counselors will be checking in with a Director throughout the week.
 The two lead counselors for each group will spend some time every day debriefing with each other and planning ahead.

-What did parents and campers have to say about the spring pilot program?
+What did parents and campers have to say about previous sessions of Basecamp?

 How much does Aloha Basecamp cost?

 We hope to see as many of our Aloha, Hive, and Lanakila campers as possible and don’t want cost to be a barrier for families.
-Tuition for the 10-week session is $500 but we are offering a sliding fee scale based on income.
+Tuition for the 9-week session is $450 but we are offering a sliding fee scale based on income.
 Tuition for families with an income under $60,000 is $100.
-Tuition for families with an income between $60,000 and $100,000 is $300.
+Tuition for families with an income between $60,000 and $100,000 is $250.
 If you have questions or concerns about paying tuition, please contact Karen Danforth.

 What are my next steps?

 Apply online as soon as possible.
 Once we know how many campers from each camp and age group are interested, we will build out the schedule and share it with you so you can mark your camper’s Zoom sessions on your calendar.
-The 10-week session will begin the week of October 5 and run through December 18 (with no camp the week of Thanksgiving).
-While the expectation is that every member of the group attends every session, if there is a slot that proves impossible, the group will accommodate this absence (as if a camper was on an overnight trip – there’d be an empty bed that night!).
+The 9-week session will begin the week of March 8 and run through May 7.
+While the expectation is that every member of the group attends every session, if there is a week that proves impossible, the group will accommodate this absence (as if a camper was on an overnight trip – there’d be an empty bed that night!).
 When you receive your camper’s schedule, you will be asked to submit payment and sign a release form to finalize your camper’s enrollment.